 Slowing a trill down towards the end – especially in longer trills with a ritardando – can also produce a powerful expressive effect.
 In this way the speed of the trill reflects and observes (obeys) the musical ritardando (Vivaldi: Sposa)

 Any hand discomfort, tension or strain will disturb the trill, slowing it down and/or making it irregular.
 Therefore it is helpful – especially for the small-handed cellist – if we can finger the trill in such a way as to have only a semitone between each finger, thus avoiding doing trills in extended positions.
-Even in the Intermediate and Thumb Positions a small-handed cellist may prefer to finger a one-tone-trill with the “1-3” finger combination rather than “1×2” combination.
+Even in the Intermediate and Thumbpositions a small-handed cellist may prefer to finger a wholetone-trill with the “1-3” finger combination rather than the “1 x 2” combination.

 This idea becomes increasingly useful as we go lower on the fingerboard (where the distances are larger):

-To reduce tension we will often try (where possible) to refinger passages in order to convert 2-3 tone trills into 1-2 (or 1-3) trills.
+In the Intermediate and Thumb regions we will often try (where possible) to refinger passages in order to convert 2-3 tone trills into 1-2 (or 1-3) trills in order to reduce hand tension.
 Often however this is not possible:

 For a small or inflexible hand, even the 2-4 tone in the lower neck positions can create enough hand strain to disturb the ease of the trill.
-Compare the relative comfort of the one-tone trills in the following examples using 2-4 and 1-3 fingerings.
+Compare the relative comfort of the one-tone trills in the following examples.
+Try them using both the 2-4 and 1-3 fingerings.

-- finger the trill with 1-3 and then shift back for the turn at the end of the trill (or bring the thumb up on to the fingerboard for the turn – see below).
+- avoid them by refingering the trill with 1-3, which may then require shifting back for the turn at the end of the trill (or bringing the thumb up onto the fingerboard for the turn)

 These are not very enjoyable and are only to be used when any alternative fingering would be even worse (which unfortunately is quite common).
 If the thumb can be played as a harmonic then this trill becomes somewhat easier.